AME Guidance for AASI: Overview of AME Assisted Special Issuance

 AME Assisted Special Issuance (AASI) is a process that provides Examiners the ability to re-issue an airman medical certificate under the provisions of an Authorization for Special Issuance of a Medical Certificate (Authorization) to an applicant who has a medical condition that is disqualifying under Title 14 of the Code of Federal Regulations (14 CFR) part 67.

-An FAA physician provides the initial certification decision and grants the Authorization in accordance with 14 CFR § 67.401.
+An FAA staff physician (your AME's medical supervisor) provides the initial certification decision and grants the Authorization in accordance with 14 CFR § 67.401.
 The Authorization letter is accompanied by attachments that specify the information that treating physician(s) must provide for the re-issuance determination.
 If this is a first-time application for an AASI for the above disease/condition and the applicant has all the required medical information necessary for a determination, the Examiner must defer and submit all of the documentation to the AMCD or RFS for the initial determination.

 FAA AME Guide Dec 2025